NXT Halloween Havoc (2025): Aftermath

 The following episode of NXT opened with Trick Williams attacking people in the production area until NXT Champion Ricky Saints intervened.
 Later, NXT General Manager Ava announced that they would face each other for the title in a Last Man Standing match on the November 11 episode, where Saints retained.

 Also on NXT, Sol Ruca vacated the WWE Women's Speed Championship and NXT General Manager Ava announced that a tournament would begin the following week to determine the new champion.

 It was also announced that Blake Monroe would make her first NXT Women's North American Championship defense at Gold Rush.
 On the November 11 episode of NXT, Sol Ruca revealed that she was medically cleared and would challenge for the title at the event.

 Tatum Paxley talked about her NXT Women's Championship win, but was interrupted by Izzi Dame, who didn't think Paxley was the kind of champion who could call for an open challenge.
 Paxley spun the wheel, with it landing on Lola Vice.
 Their match ended in a no-contest after interference by Fatal Influence (Jayne, Fallon Henley, and Lainey Reid).
 A six-woman tag team match took place the following week which Fatal Influence won when Jayne pinned Dame.
-As a result, Jayne was scheduled to face Paxley for the title at Week 1 of Gold Rush.
+As a result, Jayne was scheduled to face Paxley for the title at Week 1 of Gold Rush, where Jayne won and regained the title after Dame, Niko Vance, and Shawn Spears turned on her.

+This was the final Halloween Havoc to air on Peacock in the United States, as The CW and ESPN Unlimited acquired the rights to broadcast NXT's livestreaming events in April 2026.